Evanskorir/kenya-counties/README.md

-Analysis of the Dynamics of Marginalization and Regional Inequality in Kenya Using Socioeconomic and Health Indicators
+Comparative clustering and visualization of socioeconomic and health indicators: A case of 47 counties in Kenya.

 Overview: